Meshdynamics' 16 years technology focus has been high-performance wireless networking for IoT and enterprise

 advisor to the United States Air Force Robotics and Automation Center of

-Francis’ book Rethinking the Internet Of Things, a finalist for 2014
+Francis’ book Rethinking the Internet Of Things, which received the 2014

 Collaborations Welcomed Rethinking Tree Topologies Self Classification With Chirps